1–2 spots available for Q2 · Claim yours

 Hire a Laravel agency when

-- You need multiple roles at once, for example backend, frontend, and QA on a tight timeline.
+• You need multiple roles at once: backend, frontend, QA on a tight timeline.

 Hire a fractional CTO or senior consultant when

-- You are pre-hire.
-You want senior judgement for six months before you commit to a full-time head of engineering.
+• You are pre-hire.
+You want senior judgement for six months before committing to a full-time head of engineering.

 Fractional is what I do most often now.
-The full service breakdown is at fractional CTO services.
+The full breakdown is at fractional CTO services.

 Ten-step vetting checklist for a senior Laravel developer